AayushiMohan/HandConnect/README.md

 # Neon Aura AR

 > Neon Aura AR is a browser-based augmented reality experience that uses real-time hand tracking to generate interactive neon visuals and audio effects.
-It runs directly in the browser using your webcam—no additional software required.
+It runs directly in the browser using your webcam and no additional software required.

 ---